Bill Albrecht named new APG Wyoming regional president

 In his latest role with Gannett, Albrecht most notably worked on content sharing, advertising cross sales and increasing carrier pay by combining routes.

-As the new publisher of the Wyoming Tribune Eagle and its sister papers – the Laramie Boomerang, the Rawlins Times and the Rocket Miner – he plans to talk to as many people as possible to understand the personality and needs of southern Wyoming’s readers.
+As the new publisher of the Rocket Miner and its sister papers – the Laramie Boomerang, Rawlins Times and Wyoming Tribune Eagle – he plans to talk to as many people as possible to understand the personality and needs of southern Wyoming’s readers.

 “I’m not coming in with any preconceived notion that I know what’s good for Cheyenne, and what’s good for the other operations, as well,” he said.
 “So I’ll be bringing what I can from other experiences, but also listening and figuring out what this community wants.”